 If you’re fixing one of these yourself it won’t work with the back panel removed as it forms a ground connection between the standby board and the main board.

 I’ve produced a YouTube video that takes you through how this Onkyo powers up and what causes it to switch into protect or standby mode.

 I tracked the fault down to a Sanyo STK module that’s obsolete.
-I brought a cloned one from China and it was more faulty then the original faulty one!
+I brought a presumably cloned one from China and it was more faulty then the original faulty one!
 Failure of the STK module is fairly major as it has three power amplifiers in it and it only needs one of the three to fail to shut the receiver down.

 Note: There’s a very high current +/- 50v on the circuit board and live mains on things like the transformer terminals.
 I sent myself flying across a room once by accidentally resting my arm on a live connection on a transformer.
 You could do a lot of damage to yourself or the amplifier if you don’t know what you’re doing.